msp/gre-sound-image-2025/README.md

 ## 📱 Connect Devices

 ### Local Testing
-- Open `http://localhost` in your browser.
+- Open [http://localhost](http://localhost) in your browser.
+You can mimic multiple devices with multiple browser tabs.

 ### Performance Setup
 1. **Find your computer's IP address:**